yduwcui/ai-gateway/site/docs/capabilities/traffic/usage-based-ratelimiting.md

 3. **Token Types**:
    - `InputToken`: Counts tokens in the request prompt
+   - `CachedInputToken`: Counts _cached_ input tokens in the request prompt
    - `OutputToken`: Counts tokens in the model's response
    - `TotalToken`: Combines both input and output tokens
    - `CEL`: Allows custom token calculations using CEL expressions